 The Menil Drawing Institute was established in 2008 in recognition of drawing's centrality in the lives of artists and its crucial role in modern and contemporary artistic culture.
 The Drawing Institute has since developed an international profile for exhibitions, scholarship, and collaboration.
 In 2018, a dedicated building for the Menil Drawing Institute, designed by Johnston Marklee, was inaugurated.
 It is now the site of regular drawings exhibitions, an annual monumental wall drawing commission, public programs, and study. menil.org/drawing-institute

 Funding

-This exhibition is generously supported by Sheila Noeth and Ted Dohman and the City of Houston through Houston Arts Alliance.
+This exhibition is generously supported by Diane and Michael Cannon; Caroline Huber; Susan and Francois de Menil; Sheila Noeth and Ted Dohmen; and by the City of Houston through Houston Arts Alliance.

 Image Caption